 Cheshire Constabulary provides policing services to the county of Cheshire.
 The police force area covers 905 square miles and a coastline of approximately 67 miles in the north west of England.
 Although there are some areas of marked affluence, Cheshire is generally poor.
 Around one million people mainly live in the urban centres which include the city of Chester and the towns of Warrington, Crewe and Macclesfield.
 The resident population is increased by university students and the large numbers who visit, socialise, or travel through the county each year.
 The transport infrastructure includes major rail stations.

-This is HMIC’s second assessment of the effectiveness, efficiency and legitimacy with which Cheshire Constabulary keeps people safe and reduces crime.
-PEEL (police effectiveness, efficiency and legitimacy) gives you information about how your local police force is performing in several important areas.
-It does this in a way that is comparable both across England and Wales, and year-on-year.
+This is HMIC’s third PEEL (police effectiveness, efficiency and legitimacy) assessment of Cheshire Constabulary.
+PEEL is designed to give the public information about how their local police force is performing in several important areas, in a way that is comparable both across England and Wales, and year on year.
+The assessment is updated throughout the year with our inspection findings and reports.

 HMIC independently assesses police forces and policing across activity from neighbourhood teams to serious crime and the fight against terrorism – in the public interest.